idena-network/idena-docs/docs/developer/ipfs/upload.md

 ---
 hide_title: true
 title: How to upload content to IPFS
-sidebar_label: Uploading data
+sidebar_label: Idena IPFS
 ---

+# Idena IPFS

+Every Idena node includes an IPFS node.
+Idena IPFS nodes do not connect to the IPFS public DHT, they form a private Idena IPFS network that is a public storage for the Idena blockchain data.

-# Uploading data to IPFS
+## Uploading data to IPFS

-You can use the Idena Network for uploading and sharing your content.
+You can use the Idena IPFS network for uploading and sharing your own content.
 You can access the uploaded data by its `cid` using Idena node or IPFS node connected to the Idena Network or using any public Idena IPFS gateway (e.g: https://ipfs.idena.io)

 Example: https://ipfs.idena.io/ipfs/bafkreicfjmxqcmzqt7yvl6ljpwl3kbkvh2einxpilggbczsx44giha6dua